centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-broker-stream-connector.md

   end

   function flush()
-    -- if the queue is empty, there is nothing to be done and we can tell Broker to empty its -- retention
+    -- if the queue is empty, nothing to do and we can tell Broker to empty its -- retention
     if #queue == 0 then
       return true